-Within the infrastructure mode, two sub-scenarios, wireless to wired and wireless to wireless scenarios, were used to analyze the affect of applying encryption, using different encryption key sizes of 64 bits and 128 bits of WEP and WPA security protocols, on the throughput of TCP and UDP traffic in IEEE 802.11g infrastructure wireless to wired communication mode.
+Within the infrastructure mode, two sub-scenarios, wireless to wired and wireless to wireless scenarios, were used to analyze the affect of applying encryption, using different encryption key sizes of 64 bits and 128 bits of WEP security protocols, on the throughput of TCP and UDP traffic in IEEE 802.11g infrastructure wireless to wired communication mode.
 The following subsections discuss the two scenarios:

-1. Infrastructure wired to wireless communication mode
+1. Infrastructure wireless to wired communication mode